ASKabalan/nvim-config-2.5/.github/README.md

 nvim
 ```

-By default it used `pyright` as the LSP server for Python.
-You can change it in the [lspconfig.lua](lua/configs/lspconfig.lua).
+By default it uses `pyright` as the LSP server for Python.
+You can change it in the [lspconfig.lua](../lua/configs/lspconfig.lua).

 Also `conform` uses `yapf` as the default formatter.
-You can change it in the [conform.lua](lua/configs/conform.lua) file.
+You can change it in the [conform.lua](../lua/configs/conform.lua) file.

 #### Using C++ / CUDA LSP